 - Use clear signage and guidance

 - Communicate with your customers

 As a restaurant, bar or café owner, you are obliged to look after your employees and customers to reduce risks to the lowest practicable level.
-It is essential that your risk assessment addresses the unique risks of COVID-19 to include measures that include maintaining the new social distancing rules of one metre plus, and extra cleaning and hygiene measures.
+It is essential that your risk assessment addresses the unique risks of COVID-19 to include current measures such as social distancing rules and extra cleaning and hygiene measures.
 It is advised that you consult with and share the results of your risk assessment with your staff and publish the results.

 Keep a temporary record of customers and visitors

 Keeping a record of your customers will assist the NHS Test and Trace system to help contain any clusters or outbreaks.
 If you do not already have a system in place that takes records of visitors and customers, you will need to devise a system that will work for you and is manageable.

 Reduce indoor capacity, stagger entry times and manage queues